×

 Don’t Play with Pain

 As soon as you discover exercise-related knee discomfort, apply ice to the affected region and take some time off.
-Activities that cause stress on your patellar tendon should be avoided until your knee pain has subsided.
+Activities that cause repeated stress on on your patellar tendon should be avoided until your knee pain has subsided.

 Muscle Building Is Important